 Statistics and Rankings

-More than 93% of graduates in the Class of 2020 were employed within 10 months of graduation.
-This is the seventh consecutive year KU Law has reported employment of 90% or more.
+Nearly 95% of graduates in the Class of 2021 landed full-time, long-term law jobs.
+This is the eighth consecutive year KU Law has reported employment and full-time grad school of 90% or more.

 KU Law's moot court program ranks 13th in the country, according to the University of Houston Law Center.
 The program has finished in the top 30 nationally for the past six years.